OctopusDeploy/docs/src/pages/docs/insights/index.md

 Project level insights are available as a new tab in every project so you can understand the performance of your projects across Channels, Environments, and Tenants.
 Each metric can be seen at a summary level, and insights can also be filtered to time frames, including last month, quarter, year, channels, and environments, as well as being exported into CSV.

-Project level insights are available to all customers out-of-the-box, meaning you don’t have to buy or subscribe to another tool.
-If you’re already a user, Octopus has all the data it needs to help you uncover rich insights based on your deployment history.
+Project level insights are available to all customers out-of-the-box, meaning you don't have to buy or subscribe to another tool.
+If you're already a user, Octopus has all the data it needs to help you uncover rich insights based on your deployment history.

 ![Project Insights Deployment Frequency](/docs/insights/images/project.png)